danielendeg/nugetpackageupdate/SharedPlatform/IoMT_Connector_Public_Preview_Deployment.md

    - Subscriptions and metadata updates.

 **NOTES**
- - Do we need to address how variables will be populated in the ARM tempates for the Geneva Agent?
+ - Do we need to address how variables will be populated in the ARM tempates (e.g. Geneva Agent?